yehudasa/rgw-object-broker/README.md

   A complete list of services and plans that are provisionable by the Broker.

-#### Local Kubernetes Cluster
+#### K8s Cluster

-For this example, the Local Kubernetes Cluster is used to represent a cluster in which active development takes place.
+For this example, the local Kubernetes cluster is used to represent a development environment.
-The Service-Catalog must be run here because it will be making Kubernetes API calls to create API objects for developers.
+The Service-Catalog is expected to be run in the development cluster because, in addition to Service-Catalog API objects, it is responsible for creating core Kubernetes objects (e.g. Secrets), in the namespaces of service consumers.

 ##### Service-Catalog API Objects